nick-The-One/python_course/11_iterators_files.md

 * By the next week you need to have general idea of what you want your project to be
 * You can come up with as many as you want, the more — the better
 * Here's the kicker — you are not the person who would be making it
-* And next week assigment will be aimed at finding an owner for every project
+* And next week assignment will be aimed at finding an owner for every project